mjy/path/README.md

 [José Luis Pereira](https://github.com/jlpereira) build the interactive website.

 The initial list of ideas was dumped during a couple hours of self-reflection, many are memes, tropes, etc.  that most certainly did not originate with the original author.
 We'll be cross-referencing as time goes on.
-Feel free to PR with a citaion to the source of any point.
+Feel free to PR with a citation to the source of any point.

 # Organization
 ## Grails